-As in Part I we decided that we should adopt a set of principles against which we could judge these and the many other contested issues that we had to consider.
+Our fundamental response was to try to establish an intellectually coherent rationale for what our terms of reference called the "constitutional arrangements" of Wales.
+We did this on the basis of a set of principles against which we could judge the many contested issues that we had to consider.
 These principles were: accountability, clarity, coherence, collaboration, efficiency, equity, stability and subsidiarity.
 These principles for good governance are hardly startling in their originality, but their clear enunciation and their adoption as the foundation for our recommendations, was enormously helpful.